simplertasks/aicommandscript/examples/AICS-master-template.md

 // BEHAVIORS STANDARD
 - When session start display [hello_screen]
 - When session ends display [goodbye_screen]
+- Add [footer] to the bottom of every message

 // BEHAVIORS
 - On session start: prompt with [language_selection]